Entering the Belgian coffee market

-Value distribution: As per the above examples, end-market prices for coffee vary depending on the targeted market segment.
+Value distribution: As shown by the above examples, end market prices for coffee vary depending on the targeted market segment.
 Green coffee export prices typically amount to only 5% to 25% of the end-market prices, depending on the coffee quality, the size of the lot and the supplier’s relationship with the buyer.
-Figure 5 below shows the value distribution of wholesale coffee.
-Roasters end up taking more than 80% of the wholesale coffee price.
+Figure 4 below shows the value distribution of wholesale mainstream coffee.
+Roasters often end up taking more than 80% of the wholesale coffee price.
 A coffee farmer takes about 10%.

 Figure 5: Belgian coffee sector segmentation by in-home and out-of-home consumption

 - Learn more about mainstream Belgian supermarkets’, such as Colruyt, promoting of standard quality and high-quality coffees.
 Compare their product assortment and price levels with specialised stores, such as the Belgian web shop Bob Plaza.

 - Refer to our study on trends in the coffee sector to learn more about developments within different market segments.